 Earlier in my career, I was working as a marketing manager at a beauty company — a position that I thought would check every box on my “dream job” checklist.

-But, as it turns out, I wasn’t great at marketing, I wasn’t fulfilled by working in that industry, and I realized that what I really wanted was to build a career doing the one thing I’d always loved: writing.
+But, as it turns out, I wasn’t great at marketing, I wasn’t fulfilled by working in that industry, and I realised that what I really wanted was to build a career doing the one thing I’d always loved: writing.

 There was one problem, though, and it was a big one: All of my previous experience had been building toward my marketing role.
 Making a major change would mean scrapping everything I had been working for and heading back to square one — not exactly an inspiring thought.